 - Set a timer.
 Take a mommy timeout.
 Pick one thing to complete.

 - Stop.
 Take a deep breath and remind me they are only little for a short time.

 - Take them outside if I am not already.

 - Tell my husband so the stress and anxiety don’t have power over me.

 - Turn on good music to reset, or hop in the shower for a breather.
 Both work!

 - We play a sensory game.
-I have my kids get (relatively) quiet, and we listen for five things.
+My kids get (relatively) quiet, and we listen for five things.
 It grounds me at the moment.

-- When I get a moment to myself, I flip through photos on my phone of my kids and remember they’re not always annoying.
+- When I get a moment to myself, I flip through photos on my phone of my kids and remember they’re not constantly annoying.

 Whichever strategy you choose, remember that in 1/2 day, I had over 100 people message me sharing stress management ideas.

 If that doesn’t tell you we are in this together, I don’t know what does!